neos-modding-group/neos-modding-group.github.io/categories.md

 title: Mod Categories
 ---

-This is the list of categories that can be used when defining a mod in the [manifest].
+This is the list of categories that can be used when defining a mod in the [manifest](manifest).

 If you need a new category or think an existing category should be split let us know with a GitHub issue.